radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/03-virtual-view-of-ldap-backends.md

 8. Click **OK** when finished and a new naming context matching the mapped base DN parameter is created for RadiantOne.
 When LDAP clients access this naming context, the contents from the remote base DN branch will be returned.

 >[!note] For every virtual view of an LDAP backend you create, a file containing the schema definition is created.
 The schema file is stored on the file system at <RLI_HOME>\vds_server\lod\<normalized root naming context where the view is mounted>.orx.
 An LDIF formatted file containing the schema is also saved in the lod folder (with the same name as the .orx file) and is used to retrieve object class and attribute definitions if the metadata is used to extend the RadiantOne LDAP schema.
-For details on extending the RadiantOne LDAP schema, see the RadiantOne System Administration Guide.
+For details on extending the RadiantOne LDAP schema, see the [RadiantOne System Administration Guide](/documentation/sys-admin-guide/01-introduction)
+.

 9. If you need to modify the LDAP backend configuration, select the appropriate node below Root Naming Contexts and modify the settings on the right side.
 Click **Save** when finished.